MIDFIELDR/midfieldr/README.md

 ## Install midfieldr

 We use the `install_github()` function from the remotes package to install midfieldr from GitHub.
-(Note to experienced users: you can use devtools if you have it installed.
-We suggest the remotes package to reduce the number of imported packages and dependencies.)
+In the Console, run:

 ``` r
 # install the remotes package